 After that step, everything goes into the pan!
-You’ll cover the pan and cook it for 20 minutes.
+Cover the pan and cook it for 20 minutes.
 The rice will soak up the liquid from the stock and crushed tomatoes, and the chicken will finish cooking, too.

 The end result is perfectly cooked, Cajun-seasoned rice with chicken and andouille sausage, also known as jambalaya!

-It’s not only great for a weeknight meal, but also for a weekend of football watching!
+It’s great for a weeknight meal, and also for a weekend of football watching!
 It would be a great substitute for chili on a cozy fall or winter afternoon.